heroku/heroku-cli-plugin-ai/README.md

 FLAGS
-  -a, --app=<value>      (required) app to run command against -c, --confirm=<value>  app to run command against -f, --force            allow destruction even if connected to other apps -r, --remote=<value>   git remote of app to use
+  -a, --app=<value>      (required) app to run command against -c, --confirm=<value>  set to app name to bypass confirm prompt -f, --force            allow destruction even if connected to other apps -r, --remote=<value>   git remote of app to use

 DESCRIPTION
-  destroy an existing AI model resource to destroy
+  destroy an existing AI model resource

 EXAMPLES
   $ heroku ai:models:destroy claude-3-5-sonnet-acute-43973